 What I wasn’t prepared for was the sheer amount of information out there, and how many different schools of thought there were.
 The information was immense, and conflicting.
 Particularly when it came to sleep.

 One example of a topic fraught with uncertainty was whether you could sleep train your baby while still breastfeeding.

 The basic argument against the idea, so far as I understood it, was that breast milk gets digested faster than formula, and therefore babies who are breastfed need to wake up several times a night in order to feed.
 Otherwise, they’ll feel hungry throughout the night, be unable to sleep, and potentially suffer from malnutrition.

-I’m kidding, of course.
-Like most things in parenting, there’s not so much of a “right and wrong,” as opposed to “right for your child.”
-But there are a few facts that you should know if you’re breastfeeding and trying to decide whether or not to sleep train your child.
+But like most things in parenting, there’s not so much of a “right and wrong,” as opposed to “right for your child.”
+But there is something you should know if you’re breastfeeding and trying to decide whether or not to sleep train your child.
 After all, what’s the point of sleep training if your baby’s nutrition needs prevent them from sleeping through the night?

 You might think you do, or that you did before you had kids, or that your partner does, but I assure you, unless you’re heavily sedated, you wake up at least a few times during the night, every night, and you always have.

 When we sleep, we go through what are called “sleep cycles,” and these cycles go from light sleep to deep sleep and back again, typically about four or five times a night.
 When we get to the end of a cycle and enter into that really light stage of sleep, we often wake up.
 People who think they sleep straight through the night typically don’t remember these little rousings, but they experience them nonetheless.

 Babies’ sleep cycles are shorter than adult ones, so they wake up more often in the night.
 Babies who are said to sleep through the night are still waking up, but they manage to get themselves back to sleep on their own without any help from Mum and Dad.